EscolaSoft/silverstripe-installer/docs/README.md

 ## Has one field

-It behaves like gridfield by for `has_one` relation.
+It behaves like gridfield but for `has_one` relation.

 Example